 Free time to wander around the Castle, Chapel, Grounds or visit Windsor town centre

-Return to London Victoria Station, departing St George’s Chapel Windsor at 12pm
+Return to London Victoria Station, departing Windsor Castle at 1pm (subject to change)

 Entrance ticket to Windsor Castle and St George’s Chapel